RamziCarter/DataStructuires1/Chapter3.md

 * to print items in a linked list you need to traverse the list
   * different from arrays where you would create a for loop

+* insertions and deletions are different from arrays as well
 ```